-Healthcare benefits are important to you and your family’s health, and are essential to your family’s financial well-being.
-One catastrophic medical bill can have dire consequences to a family’s finances.
+Healthcare benefits are important to you and your family’s health and financial well-being.
+One catastrophic medical bill can have dire consequences.
 Let’s look at where you can purchase medical insurance at all stages of your working and retired life.

 You are working and have not reached age 65